As various providers wage a bidding war for the long-range, high-bandwidth 700 MHz wireless spectrum, the future

 In contention are two competing philosophies: a more open, neutral network vs. a managed, traditional one.
 Consumers, providers, and device manufacturers all have a strong vested interest one way or the other, though no matter who wins, a wide variety of devices will probably be supported.

 The 700 MHz spectrum's nationwide C block, which will become available in early 2009 when it is abandoned by analog television networks moving to digital, has gained a lot of press for its potential as a high-speed data network and for its FCC-mandated "open access" provision.
-This provision states that operators must
+This provision states that operators must allow any device and any application on their networks, although they don't have to allow competitor providers access to that network.

 These provisions were included at the behest of Google -- seen as a potential bidder -- which wanted the "open access" rules to go further, including provisions on the leasing of spectrum to third parties.
 Traditional telecoms, including AT&T and Verizon, fought these restrictions, and Verizon briefly filed suit to stop them, although that action was later withdrawn.
 Perhaps feeling regulatory pressure, Verizon even embraced "open access" for devices and applications on its current network.